Tottenham boss Andre Villas-Boas insists Sunderland will not sign England Under-21 international Danny Rose on a permanent deal.

 This news came as a bitter blow to O'Neill, whose Sunderland side were beaten 2-1 by Tottenham on Saturday, as he had hoped to secure a deal for Rose during the January transfer window.

 The 60-year-old admitted Villas-Boas' statement was frustrating but feels a lot can change in football and mooted a high bid might sway Spurs' decision.

 He said: "I'm really disappointed he said that.
 Lots of things can happen though, if we put in an offer of £38 million I think he would taxi him up here himself.
 At this moment he's doing very well and in many aspects it's helping Tottenham out.

 "There weren't too many takers of Danny when we came in for him and he's enjoyed it immensely here.
 There wasn't a rush for him at that stage but he's done remarkably well for us.
 If he does stay now that's encouraging.

 "He thinks he has really good talent and that Danny will stay until the end of the season.
 That's encouraging for us and we'll see what develops after that."

-O'Neill praised the spirit of his side after the defeat to Spurs, but admitted that his players had simply been outclassed.
+O'Neill priased the spirit of his side after the defeat to SPurs, but admitted that his players had simply been outclassed.